 The comic has been doing his quirky take on the genre for a while, including appearances at the Melbourne Comedy Festival, Adelaide Fringe and Brisbane Comedy Festival.

-Bart will be bringing his talents alongside four other award-winning comedians – Luke Heggie, Al Del Bene, Demi Lardner and Becky Lucas – when he hosts the Adelaide showcase of the Sydney Comedy Festival
+Bart will be bringing his talents alongside four other award-winning comedians – Luke Heggie, Al Del Bene, Demi Lardner and Becky Lucas – when he hosts the Adelaide showcase of the Sydney Comedy Festival later this month.

 The opportunity for Bart to host the showcase was one he happily accepted.
 “I've been doing this for about ten years, doing all different types of stuff and I'm good at [hosting] I suppose.
 You get to create a good vibe and control the flow of the show.
 Doing comedy, you never know what to expect and I guess this opportunity like many others arrived over time with practice and patience."